Family Law Specialist Explains the Costs of Divorce in Miami, FL

 In cases where there is one high-earning spouse, a dependent spouse can ask the court for reasonable attorney fees.
 Thus, one spouse winds up paying for both sides.
 This creates an incentive for the high-earner to settle, because he or she would foot the bill for a protracted fight.
 It may also, however, create an incentive for the dependent spouse to drag out proceedings to further punish the other.
 Our experienced attorneys can guard against these types of abuses to help keep costs in check.

-For answers to questions on divorce costs, schedule a consultation at our Miami office
+For answers to questions on divorce costs, schedule a consultation at our Miami-Dade County office